samlynndavis/Bodiless-JS-Chris/packages/vital-elements/doc/SiteTypography.md

 ### Option 1: Shadowing (*Preferred Solution)

-Define a Shadowing token collection as defined in [Shadow](./Shadow).
+Define a Shadowing token collection as defined in [Shadowing Tokens](/Development/Guides/Shadowing).

 Files to shadow: